jonjohnsonjr/til/post/samply.md

 This allows you to visualize CPU usage over time (and across threads) which can show you where you might be able to parallelize things.
 Even more useful is the ability to select individual threads and slices of time in the profile.
 This gives you essentially a poor man's trace view, because you can drill down into sections of the profile and infer what's going on from the flamegraphs.

+For some example screenshots, check out [this issue](https://github.com/chainguard-dev/apko/issues/781) where I tracked progress on speeding up `apko`.
+At first, I just had traces, and you can see screenshots of [`otel-desktop-viewer`](https://github.com/CtrlSpice/otel-desktop-viewer) displaying them.
+I moved on to using `go tool pprof` to generate flamegraphs for a while, but towards the end you can see the Firefox Profiler UI that `samply` uses.

 ## Caveats